LiliVia/weather-app-js/README.md

-weather app for kottans course
+Weather app on vanillaJS with component approach